Lake Grand Etang

 Take a trip to Sauteurs on the northern side of the island, where you can see the steep 100-foot cliff (known as Carib's Leap) where Carib Indians jumped to their death in 1651 rather than surrender to French colonists.

-Best Beach for a Half-Day Tour: Dr Grooms Beach is just a few miles south of St. George's; its clear, calm waters are perfect for an afternoon of swimming and snorkeling.
+Best Beach for a Half-Day Tour: Dr Grooms Beach is just a few miles south of St. George's; its clear, calm.

 For Active Types: Go on a hike to the spectacular Seven Sisters Falls.
 Your guide will point out local flora and fauna on your way to and from the falls, where you can take pictures or go for a quick swim in one of several clear pools.